Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 **CMSIS_PACK_ROOT**      | Path to the [CMSIS-Pack Root Directory](https://github.com/Open-CMSIS-Pack/devtools/wiki/The-CMSIS-PACK-Root-Directory) that stores [software packs](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html).
 **CMSIS_COMPILER_ROOT**  | Path to the CMSIS-Toolbox `etc` directory (i.e. /c/cmsis-toolbox/etc)
 **Path**                 | Add to the system path the CMSIS-Toolbox 'bin' directory (i.e. /c/cmsis-toolbox/bin) as well as CMake and Ninja.
+**CMSIS_BUILD_ROOT**     | ** DEPRECATED **: Ensure that no environment variable with this name is defined in your environment, otherwise `cbuild` will use tools from the directory specified instead of the tools located side by side.

 #### Default Values